SaNuelson/Cubetorial/Docs/product/tutorial-guide-markdown.md

 ## Sticker Selection

-Sticker selections use `cubie:faces`.
+Sticker selections use `slot:faces`.
 By default, selectors target slots: the current position on the puzzle, regardless of which physical piece is there.

 ```markdown
 URF:UR